safe-lanes/crewdevnov12/replit.md

         - **Create Dialog**: Category dropdown in Create Form dialog allows selecting "Appraisal Form" or "Promotion Form"
         - **Rank Group Association**: AddRankGroupDialog correctly resolves form ID from form name to prevent rank groups from being added to wrong forms
         - **Error Handling**: Explicit error handling when form lookup fails, preventing silent fallback to incorrect form association
+        - **Table Display**: Forms without rank groups are automatically filtered out from the table display to maintain clean UI and prevent empty form rows.
+Each form name appears once with rowSpan covering all its rank group rows
 - **Performance Optimization**: Utilizes map-based lookups, TanStack Query for caching, `useRef` for preventing re-renders, `useMemo` for calculations, and optimized `PersistentFileStorage`.
 Fixed infinite render loop in AppraisalForm by memoizing the sections array.
 - **Data Storage**: `PersistentFileStorage` for development, with PostgreSQL/Drizzle ORM schema for production.